ibm-cloud-docs/vmwaresolutions/services/standalone_considerations.md

 A vCenter Server instance with HCX on {{site.data.keyword.cloud_notm}} is limited to three simultaneous connections from on-premises sites.
 {:note}

-## Considerations when installing on-premises HCX on IBM Cloud instances
+## Considerations before you install on-premises HCX on IBM Cloud instances
 {: #standalone_considerations-install}

 The HCX on {{site.data.keyword.cloud_notm}} components must be installed both on {{site.data.keyword.cloud_notm}} and in your on-premises vSphere environment.
 It is recommended that you install the HCX on {{site.data.keyword.cloud_notm}} service into your vCenter Server with Hybridity Bundle instance on {{site.data.keyword.cloud_notm}} before you install the on-premises HCX on {{site.data.keyword.cloud_notm}} instance.
-For more information, see [Considerations for HCX on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/services?topic=vmware-solutions-vmware-hcx-on-ibm-cloud-overview).
+For more information, see [Considerations when you install HCX on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-hcx_considerations#hcx_considerations-install).

-### Requirements on IP addresses
+### IP address requirements
-{: #standalone_considerations-IP}
+{: #standalone_considerations-ip}

-For full HCX functionality, you need at least five private IP addresses and you must allow them to access the Internet.
+For full HCX functionality, you need at least five private IP addresses that have internet access.

 ### Deployment process for on-premises HCX on IBM Cloud instances
 {: #standalone_considerations-deploy}

 You must complete the following tasks for a successful installation of the on-premises HCX on {{site.data.keyword.cloud_notm}} instance:
 1. In the {{site.data.keyword.vmwaresolutions_short}} console, order the on-premises HCX on {{site.data.keyword.cloud_notm}} instance.
-For more information, see [Ordering on-premises VMware HCX on IBM Cloud instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-standalone_orderingserviceinstances).
+For more information, see [Ordering on-premises HCX instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-standalone_orderingserviceinstances).
 2. In the **HCX Cloud Console**, complete the following steps:
     1. Click the **Administration** tab.
     2. On the **System Updates** tab, click **REQUEST DOWNLOAD LINK**.